-The Massachusetts Rural Domestic and Sexual Violence Project is a federally funded partnership between the Massachusetts Department of Public Health and three community based domestic and sexual violence agencies in rural Western Massachusetts (the New England Learning Center for Women in Transition (NELCWIT), the Center for Women and Community at the University of Massachusetts and the Elizabeth Freeman Center) and Jane Doe Inc., the state’s domestic and sexual violence coalition.
-Additional partners include the Northwestern District Attorney’s Office, the Berkshire County District Attorney’s Office, the Franklin County Community Health Center and the Governor’s Council Addressing Sexual and Domestic Violence.
+The Massachusetts Rural Domestic and Sexual Violence Project is a federally funded partnership between the Massachusetts Department of Public Health and four community based domestic and sexual violence agencies in rural Western Massachusetts (the New England Learning Center for Women in Transition (NELCWIT), the Center for Women and Community at the University of Massachusetts, the Elizabeth Freeman Center and Safe Passage) and Jane Doe Inc., the state’s domestic and sexual violence coalition.
+Additional partners include the Hilltown Community Health Center, the Northwestern District Attorney’s Office, and the Berkshire County District Attorney’s Office.

 - Voices of Survivors: Stories of Courage and Hope (English Version) file size 1MB file size 1MB